WASasquatch/was-node-suite-comfyui/README.md

     - Image Load: Load a *image* from any path on the system, or a url starting with `http`
     - Image Median Filter: Apply a median filter to a image, such as to smooth out details in surfaces
     - Image Mix RGB Channels: Mix together RGB channels into a single iamge
+    - Image Monitor Effects Filter: Apply various monitor effects to a image
+      - Digital Distortion
+        - A digital breakup distortion effect
+      - Signal Distortion
+        - A analog signal distortion effect on vertical bands like a CRT monitor
+      - TV Distortion
+        - A TV scanline and bleed distortion effect
     - Image Nova Filter: A image that uses a sinus frequency to break apart a image into RGB frequencies
     - Image Remove Background (Alpha): Remove the background from a image by threshold and tolerance.
     - Image Remove Color: Remove a color from a image and replace it with another